jatinkrmalik/aqi-visualizer/README.md

 - Python 3.6 or higher installed on your machine.
 - An active internet connection to fetch data from APIs and generate images.
 - API keys for OpenAI and AQICN services.

+## Project Structure

+The project is organized into the following modules:

+- `aqi_api.py`: Handles the fetching of AQI data from the environmental data API.
+- `image_generator.py`: Manages the generation of images and the addition of text overlays.
+- `cli.py`: Contains the command-line interface logic for accepting user inputs.
+- `utils.py`: Provides utility functions such as logging setup.
+- `main.py`: Serves as the entry point to the application, orchestrating the flow between modules

 ## Installation